peters-web-hosting/yws-js/README.md

+Here’s the updated version of your **YourWebShield** documentation to include the new feature of redirecting users to a 403 page:

+---

 # YourWebShield

 **YourWebShield** is a JavaScript library that blocks risky IPs using client-side rate limiting and IP risk checking.
 This tool provides an easy way to enhance your web application’s security by embedding it via a simple `<script>` tag.